mia-platform/documentation/docs/development_suite/api-console/api-design/how_to_enable_auth0.md

-## How to enable Auth0 as identity provider in your project
+## How to enable Auth0 as an identity provider in your project

 1. In the project in mongodb, disable the unused service:
     * baas-legacy